 After studying electron-phonon coupling in crystalline $\beta$-Ga$_2$O$_3$, we moved to the investigation of BGR in amorphous gallium oxide.
-For computing the zero-temperature band gap of a-Ga$_2$O$_3$, 15 configurations consisting of 200 atoms were generated by means of random packing and quenched, as discussed in the sections ``Generation of the amorphous $\text{Ga}_2\text{O}_3$ structure by means of random packing'' and ``Quenching of randomly packed $\text{a-Ga}_2\text{O}_3$ cells'' in supplementary material.
+To compute the zero-temperature band gap of a-Ga$_2$O$_3$, 15 configurations consisting of 200 atoms were generated by means of random packing and quenched.
 The band gaps obtained for these 15 configurations were averaged, and the average value was considered as the band gap $E^a_g(0)$ of a-Ga$_2$O$_3$ at 0 K (without taking into account zero-point vibrations of nuclei).
-The details on how the number of samples for band gap averaging was chosen are given in the section ``Convergence of the average band gap with respect to the number of samples in amorphous $\text{Ga}_2\text{O}_3$'' in supplementary material.
+The details of how the number of samples for band gap averaging was chosen are given in the supplementary material.
 After computing $E^a_g(0)$, the band gap values were calculated at non-zero temperatures.
-For this, 3 samples from the set of configurations used for obtaining $E^a_g(0)$ were kept at 300 K, 400 K, 500 K, and 900 K for 15 ps (NVT MD with the MTP, 1 fs timestep).
-Single-point DFT calculations were performed for 15 samples (separated by a 1 ps interval) from each MD trajectory.
-For each temperature, the obtained band gap values were averaged over all samples extracted from the 3 MD trajectories related to this temperature.
-The BGR values for amorphous Ga$_2$O$_3$ were calculated by subtracting $E^a_g(0)$ from the average band gaps computed at non-zero temperatures.
+For this, 3 samples from the set of configurations used to obtain $E^a_g(0)$ were kept at 300 K, 400 K, 500 K, and 900 K for 15 ps (NVT MD with the MTP, 1 fs timestep).
+Single-point DFT calculations were performed for 15 samples (separated by 1 ps intervals) from each MD trajectory.
+For each temperature, the obtained band gap values were averaged over all samples extracted from the 3 MD trajectories related to that temperature.
+The BGR values for a-Ga$_2$O$_3$ were calculated by subtracting $E^a_g(0)$ from the average band gaps computed at non-zero temperatures.

-As shown in Fig.\ \ref{fig:bgr-agao-vs-beta}, at a fixed temperature the absolute BGR values for $\beta$-Ga$_2$O$_3$ are higher than those for amorphous gallium oxide.
+As shown in Fig.\ \ref{fig:bgr-agao-vs-beta}, at a fixed temperature the absolute BGR values for $\beta$-Ga$_2$O$_3$ were higher than those for amorphous gallium oxide.
 From this, we concluded that amorphization of Ga$_2$O$_3$ led to a weakening of the dependence of BGR on temperature.